ircdocs/modern-irc/index.md

       middle      =  nospcrlfcl *( ":" / nospcrlfcl )
       trailing    =  *( ":" / " " / nospcrlfcl )

 Parameters are a series of values separated by one or more ASCII SPACE characters `(' ', 0x20)`.
 However, this syntax is insufficient in two cases: a parameter that contains one or more spaces, and an empty parameter.
-In order to permit such parameters, the final parameter can be prepended with a `(':', 0x3A)` character, in which case that character is stripped and the rest of the message is treated as the final parameter, including any spaces it contains.
-Parameters that contain spaces, are empty, or begin with a `':'` character MUST be sent as a final parameter with a preceding `':'`; in other cases, the use of a preceding `':'` for the final parameter is OPTIONAL.
+To permit such parameters, the final parameter can be prepended with a `(':', 0x3A)` character, in which case that character is stripped and the rest of the message is treated as the final parameter, including any spaces it contains.
+Parameters that contain spaces, are empty, or begin with a `':'` character MUST be sent with a preceding `':'`; in other cases the use of a preceding `':'` on the final parameter is OPTIONAL.

 Software SHOULD AVOID sending more than 15 parameters, as older client protocol documents specified this was the maximum and some clients may have trouble reading more than this.
 However, clients MUST parse incoming messages with any number of them.